 Core Calibrated Porosity-Permeability Trends

 Vintage core data described the tuffaceous facies as being either coarse, medium, or fine grained.
 This classification is general, however, and there was no mention in the data of how this definition was determined.
 Adding to the confusion was that no indication was given as to whether porosity was total or effective, despite there being mention in the core reports of cores being oven dried as part of the porosity measurement process.
 We thus assumed that porosity referred to here is total porosity.
 If all the data is plotted in the form of a Rock Quality Index (RQI) against normalized porosity, one observes that three are clear separation of the core into three distinct groups Figure 11 (b).
 It can be generally observed that, for the same porosity value, coarse grained tuffs have a higher RQI in contrast to the fine-grained material.
 Additionally, the data is highly scattered, with some pockets of fine-grained tuffs having very high RQI values.
 Again, this alludes to the highly heterogeneous nature of the volcanic facies.
+Rock typing using other methods such as those outlined in El Sawy et al. (2020) can help improve the characterization of such heterogenous reservoirs.
 Still, the range of values (for this field) has a majority of the samples from 5-32 p.u with permeability ranging from 0.1-100 mD (Figure 11 (a)).

 XRD Minerology